If you are struggling to log in, we’ve compiled some tips which might help you.

 The pros and cons of junior ISAs

-There are many different ways to save for your child's future and it can be hard to tell which option is right for you and your family.
+Having a pot of money ready for them when they turn 18 is a great way to give your child a helpful boost into adult life.
+But there are many different ways to save for your child's future and it can be hard to tell which option is right for you and your family.

-What is a Junior ISA?
+What is a junior ISA?

 You can put up to £9,000 a year into a JISA and anyone can pay into it.
-As the junior ISA is in the child's name, only they can access the money and only when they turn 18.
+As the JISA is in the child's name, only they can access the money and only when they turn 18.
 At this point, they'll be able to decide what they want to do with the money.

 What are the pros of junior ISAs?